geoserver/geoserver/doc/en/user/source/community/gwc-azure-blob/index.rst

 Configuring the Azure BlobStore plugin
 --------------------------------------

-Once the plugin has been installed, one or more S3 BlobStores may be configured through :ref:`gwc_webadmin_blobstores`.
+Once the plugin has been installed, one or more Azure BlobStores may be configured through :ref:`gwc_webadmin_blobstores`.
-Afterwards, cached layers can be explicitely assigned to it or one blobstore could be marked as 'default' to use it for all unassigned layers.
+Afterwards, cached layers can be explicitly assigned to it or one blobstore could be marked as 'default' to use it for all unassigned layers.

 .. figure:: img/azureblobstore.png
    :align: center